List of Bluey characters: Captain and Mia

-Captain, an American Foxhound, and Mia, an English Setter, are the preteen-aged (Note: Mia's age has been confirmed to be twelve in the official Bluey site.) big buddies of Mackenzie and Bluey respectively.
+Captain Hound, an American Foxhound, and Mia Setter, an English Setter, are the preteen-aged (Note: Mia's age has been confirmed to be twelve in the official Bluey site.) big buddies of Mackenzie and Bluey respectively.
 There is an implied attraction between the two of them, in spite of their buddies' friendly rivalry, which eventually leads them to have a conversation about starting high school.
 The two are seen attending a school fair together, and they are known to play cricket; the both of them are friends with Rusty's older brother Digger.

-Tiny
+Tiny C.

-Tiny is a teenage Great Dane who is friends with Captain, Mia, and Digger.
+Tiny C. is a teenage Great Dane who is friends with Captain, Mia, and Digger.
 A cricket player, he is known for his fast bowls, one of which catches Rusty out before the younger boy mustered the courage to bat one of his bowls.

 Pom Pom

 Pom Pom is a Pomeranian who is one of Bluey and Bingo's friends.
-While the smallest out of Bluey and Bingo's friends, Pom Pom is hardy and does not let that bring her down, she also has a squeaky high-pitched voice.
+While the smallest out of Bluey and Bingo's friends, Pom Pom is hardy and does not let that bring her down.
+She also has a squeaky high-pitched voice.
 The book Where's Bluey?
 At Easter reveals that she is attending, or is a special guest at, Bingo's Kindy.
+(Note: Note that the books' canonicity has not been confirmed by Ludo themselves.)